saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Determines how many times a download link can be accessed by a customer
+Determines how many times a download link can be accessed by a customer.

 </td>
 </tr>